 Well, you're not going to wait around for us to tell you, are you?

 A lot of people think the balcony scene is about as deep as a twelve-year-old interpretation of true love.
-Boy meets girl, cue sappy music.
-They stare into each other's eyes and say a lot of poetic things.
+Boy meets girl, they stare into each other's eyes and say a lot of poetic things.
+Cue sappy music.
 Anybody who makes it past the age of fourteen, of course, realizes that's not what love is about.
-Romeo and Juliet's interaction can seem pretty shallow.
-They're swearing that they love each other fifteen minutes after they've met.
-That's not love—it's infatuation.
+Swearing undying commitment to each other fifteen minutes after they've met isn't love—it's infatuation.

 But Romeo and Juliet is not just about what happens when two hormonal teenagers collide.
-It's clear to anyone that's watched Engaged and Underaged that getting what you want out of young love isn't always all it's cracked up to be.
+It's clear to anyone who's watched Engaged and Underagedthat getting what you want out of young love isn't always all it's cracked up to be.
 The real moral of the story here is that sometimes love is doomed to fail, and that applies no matter how old you are and what time you're living in.

 Why?
 Because no one loves in a vacuum.
 In the first few weeks of a love affair, you might feel like you and your lovah are in a world of your own—but pretty soon, reality comes crashing back.
 You've got homework to do, or jobs to go to; parents breathing down your neck, or employers wondering why you keep calling in sick.
 And that's not even to mention your friends, who've stopped inviting you to hang out.